In this post, I’ll show you everything that you need to know about Evangelion in Japan!

 I’m planning to publish an article for all the real life locations featured in Eva.
 Sign up for our newsletter to be the first to know when the article goes up.

-Small Worlds is an upcoming indoor theme park opening Spring 2020, centering around miniature dioramas.
+Small Worlds is an indoor theme park, centering around miniature dioramas.
 Among the many dioramas of the world’s sights and cities is none other than Tokyo 3!

 Probably one of the most iconic cities in anime, the mechanized city that solved the problem of “don’t the heroes destroy half the city every episode” is getting reproduced in lovingly detailed miniature.